Constraining extra-fermion(s) from the Higgs boson data: Introduction

 Let us close the introduction by comparing our analysis to the related literature.
 The constraints from Higgs rate fits on corrections to the Higgs couplings, induced exclusively by EF, have been partly studied in analyses aimed at studying all the possible types of corrections~\cite{Barger:2012hv,Low:2012rj,Corbett:2012dm,Giardino:2012ww,Giardino:2012dp,Ellis:2012rx,Ellis:2012hz,Azatov:2012bz,Azatov:2012rd,Montull:2012ik,Espinosa:2012ir,Espinosa:2012im,Carmi:2012in,Banerjee:2012xc,Plehn:2012iz} (see Ref.~\cite{CONF-2012-127} for a statistical analysis by the ATLAS Collaboration).
 A first extension of the present work is to describe qualitatively and quantitatively the effect of varying the correction to the bottom-quark Yukawa coupling [parametrized here by $c_b$, the ratio of the bottom Yukawa coupling over its SM prediction] on constraints for other Higgs couplings; similarly, we study the dependence of the rate fit on $c_\tau$, namely the ratio of the tau-lepton Yukawa coupling over its SM value (without the simplifying assumption $c_\tau=c_b$).
 Another extension is the inclusion of the data on the Higgs production in association with a top-quark pair (relying on the top ratio $c_t$) and on the Higgs decay channel $h\to\bar\tau\tau$ (involving $c_\tau$) which can play a role in constraining fermion-mixings.
 Because of the inclusion of the former data, we do not integrate out the top quark which allows us to explicitly study the $c_t$ parameter (and we do not take {\it e.g.} $c_t=c_b$)~: we point out in particular that the $c_t$ variation leads to simple translations of the best-fit domains obtained. \\ Let us note that our fits are performed over the three free parameters $c_b$, $c_{gg}$ and $c_{\gamma\gamma}$ (related to the $hgg$ and $h\gamma\gamma$ coupling corrections defined later) for characteristic fixed values of $c_\tau$ and $c_t$~\footnotemark[2].
 In a second step, we fix $c_b$ for studying examples of EF scenarios.

 In Section~\ref{modelbuild}, we discuss the theoretical context and the formalism used.
 Then the measurements of the Higgs boson rates are summarized in Section~\ref{Hdata} and confronted to the parameter space of EF scenarios in Section~\ref{fits}.
+In the part~\ref{procedure} we describe the fit procedure and in the part~\ref{TRexpl} we present the numerical results while in the part~\ref{sec:ExEF} we study the simplified case of a unique EF.
 We conclude in Section~\ref{conclu}.